chottosid/Cognitia-Backend/docs/api/notes.md

 # Notes API Documentation

 This document provides details about the endpoints in the `notes.js` file.
-These endpoints manage notes, including creating, retrieving, updating, and deleting notes and notes groups.
+These endpoints manage notes, including creating, retrieving, updating, deleting notes and notes groups, and handling file attachments.

 ---